As disruption and the unexpected have become the norm in many industries, clarity is needed around framing the boardroom risk conversation.

 White elephants are “extant, existential risks that are difficult to address … because they are … situations fraught with subjectivity, emotions, and loyalties … [the] classic ‘elephant in the room.’”
 Examples include irrational or unethical CEOs, flawed decision-making processes, unsafe products and working conditions, incentives to undertake recklessly risky bets, toxic workplaces and other dysfunctional behaviors and situations.

 Gray rhinos are “highly probable, high impact threat[s]; [things] we ought to see coming.”
 With the lens of a long-term view, these risks loom on the horizon, and there is a general understanding that it’s a matter of when, not if, they will emerge — making robust response and contingency plans an imperative.
-Organizations often experience blind spots in evaluating gray rhino threats as they typically use the lens of relatively short time horizons (one to three years) when conducting risk assessments.
+Organisations often experience blind spots in evaluating gray rhino threats as they typically use the lens of relatively short time horizons (one to three years) when conducting risk assessments.
 Gray rhinos often receive short shrift because of the low probabilities assigned to them due to the constraints of short-termism on risk assessments, yet can cause considerable damage when they occur.

 Black swans are highly improbable catastrophic events that few, if any, see coming.
 Often these events are described after the fact as having been predictable.
 Yet, before they occur, their causes and effects are not generally understood.
 Indeed, rare and extreme events equal uncertainty, which is exacerbated by blind spots with respect to randomness and particularly large deviations.